 Support other small businesses

 You won’t have to look far to find a small business.
-From the corner flower shop to an Etsy store, find a way to spend some of your hard earned dollars helping another entrepreneur.
+From the corner flower shop to cleaning services to an Etsy store, find a way to spend some of your hard earned dollars helping another entrepreneur.

 Spring clean the office